Herpes simplex virus in Adult

 Infection is acquired through contact with contaminated saliva or other body fluids during periods of viral shedding.
 Primary infection denotes the initial inoculation episode, which may be subclinical or cause significant disease, usually in children.
 The virus establishes lifelong latency in the dorsal root ganglia.
 Clinical disease occurs with reactivation (spontaneously or with trauma, UV exposure, fever, or immunosuppression) of the latent virus, which travels from the nerve root to innervated skin regions.
 This occurs in 30%-50% of oral HSV infections and 95% of genital HSV infections.
 An individual may be coinfected with more than one type of HSV and in more than one location.
 HSV acquisition at a new site in a previously infected person is designated a nonprimary, first episode infection.

 Ninety percent of adults are antibody positive to HSV-1.
 HSV-2 prevalence is lower, affecting almost a quarter of the US population.
 Women have a higher seropositivity to HSV-2 than men.
-Americans of African descent have a higher seropositive rate than other US population groups.
 Risk factors for genital HSV infection include having multiple sexual partners, lower educational and socioeconomic levels, a man who has sex with men, or human immunodeficiency virus (HIV) infection.

 Symptoms of primary disease are usually more severe than recurrent disease and depend upon the site of inoculation.
 Herpetic gingivostomatitis (usually HSV-1) presents with fever, malaise, bleeding, painful gums, pain upon eating, and sometimes pharyngitis and foul breath.
 In primary genital herpes, headache, fever, malaise, pain, and dysuria are common.
 Complications include urinary retention, constipation, and aseptic meningitis.
 Primary keratoconjunctivitis is associated with pain, eyelid edema, photophobia, and tearing.
 Localized adenopathy is common with primary infection.
 Disease occurs 3-7 days after exposure; recovery from a primary episode usually occurs in 2-6 weeks.
 Disseminated infection and pneumonitis may occur in the immunocompromised.
 Other complications include bacterial superinfection, radiculoneuropathy, encephalitis, hepatitis, and eczema herpeticum in patients with atopy.
 Pregnant individuals with primary HSV infection are at increased risk for severe illness, ie, dissemination and hepatitis, particularly in the third trimester.